-iTunes 9 review
+iTunes 9 full review

 Last September, Apple debuted iTunes 8, which brought some major new features (Genius playlists, a new visualiser), a number of refinements for browsing and managing your media (Grid view, better podcast controls), and new iTunes Store offerings (HD TV shows, a new store design).